michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

 **Your first AI-enhanced assignment will be imperfect.
 Do it anyway.**

 You'll discover what works in your context, with your students, for your content.
-Every lecturer's implementation will look slightly different—and that's exactly right.
+Every lecturer's implementation will look slightly different,and that's exactly right.

 The chapters before this showed you what's possible.
 This chapter showed you how to make it real.

 Now it's time to choose your first small experiment and try it.

----
+,

 **Next Chapter Preview:** In Chapter 9, we directly address the academic integrity and ethics question.
 You'll learn how to talk to students about AI use, how to design assignments that minimise misuse while maximizing learning, and how to reframe "preventing AI cheating" as "teaching AI literacy and professional ethics."
 This is the conversation you'll need to have with students, colleagues, and possibly administrators.